sensible-hq/sensible-docs/readme-sync/v0/monitor-and-qa/5000 - human-review.md

 hidden: false
 ---

 If extractions contain errors, for example as the result of hard-to-read handwriting, you can flag extractions for manual correction by a human reviewer.
 Flag extractions automatically at scale in production by configuring rules based on [validations](doc:validate-extractions) and [extraction coverage](doc:coverage).
 Use the Sensible app's **Human review** tab to manually correct the extracted fields, then approve or reject the extraction.
+Once you approve or reject, you can't change the status again.

 In a document type, in the **Human Review** tab, set the criteria for Sensible to flag an extraction for manual review: